 The land of innumerable beliefs, customs and traditions – India!
 We are indeed privileged to be in the midst of the diversity that is so exclusive to our country.
-There are traditions across sects and communities for almost every day of the year, but nothing beats the birth of the little people who soon become the center of our world: babies!
+There are traditions across sects and communities for almost every day of the year, but nothing beats the birth of the little people who soon become the centre of our world: babies!
 Not surprisingly, some of the most special customs are reserved for pregnant women and newborn babies.
 We usually accept these customs and go along with commonly held beliefs about them.
 But guess what, the REAL reason behind a lot of the very popular baby customs is something that took us by surprise!

-Pregnancy is a period of great caution as well as great celebration.
-From pampering by the family members, to Godh Bharai ceremonies and baby showers, there’s so much happening in your world.
+Pregnancy is a period of great caution as well as a great celebration.
+From pampering by the family members to Godh Bharai ceremonies and baby showers, there’s so much happening in your world.
 For example, a popular Hindu ritual during pregnancy is known as Simantonnyana and is performed by the husband in the seventh month.
-Prayers are recited as the to-be-mother’s hair is lightly parted by her husband.
+Prayers are recited as the to-be mother’s hair is lightly parted by her husband.
 How very sweet, right?
 And the purpose of this ritual is exactly what meets the eye – it is meant to be a gesture of affection and love to put the expecting mom in a state of calm.

 But when it comes to newborn babies and rituals to welcome them into the world, things are not that simple.
 Often, the reason that we assume behind the ritual is far from the truth!
 So, if you are pregnant or just became mom to a little bundle of joy, it will be interesting as well as important for you to find out the true purpose of these common Indian rituals.
 Your elders and the community are likely to ask you to observe them, so it’s good to be prepared and make sure your baby is safe.